folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 We still have sending, receiving and parallel, and allow recursion and termination.
 Channel creation has been removed for simplicity: we'll use only one globally available channel.
 This channel is implemented as a queue which means that sends are non-blocking.

-In addition, we introduce.
-This is where instead of a value, a label is sent from a selector to an offerer.
+The primary extension is choice: This is where instead of a value, a label is sent from a selector to an offerer.
 Both parties will pick the branch that the label corresponds to.
-We'll see why this extension is useful in the next section.
+Choice could be implemented as a combination of send/receive and if-then-else, but they are primitives here because each branch can have a different type (this will become clearer in section, \ref{session-types}.)

 Finally, we allow the sending of thunks - functions that take `Unit` as their argument and return a process term (i.e. a piece of program that can be executed).
 The fact that we can send programs - and not just values - means that our calculus is a higher-order calculus.
 The sending of thunks provides "protocol delegation via abstraction passing".